gsostarko/encoder/README.md

 # Module usage

-Importing the module for Base 58 encoding and decoding
+Importing the module for Base58 encoding and decoding
 ```python
 from encripter import Encripter
 ```